byu24/at.sc.db/README.md

 # P-SCREEN: Plant Single-Cell Resource for Evaluation of Expression Niche
 by Brenda Yu and Ben Cole

 This guide will walkthrough the steps of processing scRNAseq data and merging multiple scRNAseq datasets into a unified cluster map.
 This pipeline was successful in processing samples that were obtained via 10x Genomics and Dropseq.
-The samples used in this project were from [Denyer, et al. Developmental Cell (2019)](https://www.sciencedirect.com/science/article/abs/pii/S1534580719301455),
+The samples used in this project were from [Denyer, et al. (2019) *Developmental Cell*](https://www.sciencedirect.com/science/article/abs/pii/S1534580719301455), [Jean-Baptiste, et al. (2019) *The Plant Cell*](http://www.plantcell.org/content/31/5/993.abstract), [Ryu, et al. (2019) *Plant physiology*](http://www.plantphysiol.org/content/179/4/1444.abstract), [Shulse, et al. (2019) *Cell reports*](https://www.sciencedirect.com/science/article/pii/S2211124719305273), and [Zhang, et al. (2019) *Molecular plant*](https://www.sciencedirect.com/science/article/pii/S1674205219301339).

 ## Initial set up